 Get to Know Our Feature Areas

 It's important to us to be experimental -- and have some fun -- with new ways of sharing knowledge.
 Each issue offers several feature articles, and we always try to find material about a new topic or material that presents a topic in a different way.
 And although this journal is in English, we publish material from authors in over two dozen countries.
-In addition to articles, you will also find recurring special sections:
+In addition to our feature articles, you will also find these recurring special sections:

 - Voices.
 This section presents the perspectives of colleagues around the world -- today and yesterday.
 There are several revolving formats.
 Periodically, Susan Ellis shares “forgotten” material written more than 25 years ago but still relevant to the field today.
 Andy Fryar and Rob Jackson regularly convene Keyboard Roundtable, where a group of participants from around the world share their perspectives on a volunteerism topic.
 Voices also offers in-depth audio interviews and videos, as well as periodic opinion pieces from readers.